structr/structr/structr-app/src/main/resources/structr/docs/articles/Security/Two Factor Authentication.md

 ```

 Requests from whitelisted IPs proceed with password authentication only, even if the user has two-factor authentication enabled.

+## Trusted Devices

+Device trust functionality can be enabled via the configuration setting `security.twofactorauthentication.devicetrust.enabled`.
+The login forms above auto-adapt and show a "Trust Device" checkbox.

+If the user logs in via 2FA successfully and requests device trust, a trust cookie (`security.twofactorauthentication.devicetrust.cookiename`) is set for the user's browser.
+This browser is then fingerprinted and trusted for the configured number of days (`security.twofactorauthentication.devicetrust.duration`) and the login requests for that user from that browser proceed with password-authentication only.

+The browser fingerprint includes browser name, browser major version, operating system name, operating system major version, and device class.
+If any of these fields change, the trust cookie becomes invalid.

+Disabling device trust (via `security.twofactorauthentication.devicetrust.enabled`) does not invalidate already-issued device trust cookies.
+It suspends the device trust feature and requires 2FA login even if the user has a valid device trust cookie.
+If device trust is enabled again, previously issued trust cookies are used again.

+Device trust tokens are signed with a global signing secret (`security.twofactorauthentication.devicetrust.signingsecret`) which is automatically created if none is set.
+Changing this secret revokes and invalidates all trust cookies for all users.

+A user's trust cookies can be revoked by calling `user.rotateDeviceTrustSecret()`, which generates a new secret and invalidates all previously issued cookies for that user only.

 ## Troubleshooting